symunona/eloquent_javascript_admin_js/client/admin.md

 # editorWindow

 This is the main editor window where the file content can be shown.
-A stupid textarea.
+A simple textarea.

 # saveButton